Robust nonconforming virtual element methods for general fourth order problems with varying coefficients: Numerical results

-We again choose the forcing so that $u(x,y) = \sin(2\pi x)^2\sin(2\pi y)^2$ is the exact solution on the domain $[0,1]^2$.
-Overall the results show the same picture as we already saw for the simple constant coefficient setting with $\epsilon=1$ so we only show results here for the simplex grid in Tables \ref{tab:pvarying-coefficientsl2}, \ref{tab:pvarying-coefficientsl3}, and \ref{tab:pvarying-coefficientsl4}.
-As expected, all methods converge with an order of $l-1$ and produce very similar errors on a given grid with C1-C0 requiring more degrees of freedom.
+We show results on both the structured simplex grid and the Voronoi cells for polynomial orders $\polOrder = 2,3,4$ in Table~\ref{table: varying coeff}.
+All methods converge with the expected order of $\polOrder-1$ and produce very similar errors on a given grid with the $\CzeroconfSpace$ space requiring more degrees of freedom. \end{example}